 - Avocado Oil: Avocado oil is rich in vitamins A, B6, C, K, folic acid, and monounsaturated fatty acidsi XA type of dietary fat that is unsaturated, liquid at room temperature, and may reduce inflammation. with rapid penetration properties.
 They protect your hair from moisture loss.
 The fats in this oil may strengthen each hair shaft and prevent hair breakage.
 However, more research is needed in this regard.
 Avocado oil has great lubricating properties and could be used as a leave-in conditioner(1)

 - Coconut Oil: Coconut oil is rich in vitamins E and K and has a high affinity for hair proteins that can penetrate hair fibers.
 This hair oil penetrates each shaft and provides long-lasting hydration (2).

-- Olive Oil: Olive oil has been used in hair care for its softening properties.
+- Olive Oil: Olive oil has been used in hair care for its hair softening properties.
 Its oleic acid and squalane may add moisture to the hair.
 However, more research is needed in this regard.

 2. Use The Right Hair Care Products